Requiem (Verdi): Female voices

+Reception

 At the time of its premiere, the Requiem was criticized by some as being too operatic in style for the religious subject matter.
-According to Gundula Kreuzer, "Most critics did perceive a schism between the religious text (with all its musical implications) and Verdi's setting."
+According to Gundula Kreuzer, "Most critics did perceive a schism between the religious text (with all its musical implications) and Verdi's setting".
 Some viewed it negatively as "an opera in ecclesiastical robes", or alternatively, as a religious work, but one in "dubious musical costume".
 While the majority of critics agreed that the music was "dramatic", some felt that such treatment of the text was appropriate, or at least permissible.
 As to the quality of the music, the critical consensus agreed that the work displayed "fluent invention, beautiful sound effects and charming vocal writing".
 Critics were divided between praise and condemnation with respect to Verdi's willingness to break standard compositional rules for musical effect, such as his use of consecutive fifths.

 Instrumentation

-The work is scored for the following orchestra:
+The work is scored for four vocal soloists and a large orchestra comprising the following: